getkub/PromptForge/README.md

    - Browse available example prompts
    - Run examples with the LLM
    - View formatted responses in a user-friendly interface
+   - Generate videos (if LTX-Video is set up)

 ## Documentation